Q: Where would I obtain a university calendar of important dates?

 A: No. Part-time, temporary, on-call, seasonal, student or other like employment in Michigan does not qualify a student for in-state tuition status.

 Q: How long do I need to live in Michigan to be eligible for in-state status?

-A: A non-dependent student needs to physically reside in Michigan for 12 consecutive months without enrolling in any academic
+or a non-dependent student need to physically reside in Michigan for 12 consecutive months.

 Q: Is it possible to be a legal resident of the state of Michigan and not be eligible for the in-state fee classification?